sketchpacks/docs/developers/publishing/appcast.md

 https://api.sketchpacks.com/v1/plugins/:identifier/appcast
 ```

-For example, here is the manifest for the plugin [Copy Framer Code](https://sketchpacks.com/perrysmotors/copy-framer-code),
+For example, here is an excerpt from the manifest of the [Copy Framer Code](https://sketchpacks.com/perrysmotors/copy-framer-code)
-which is using the Sketchpacks appcast feed:
+plugin, which is using the Sketchpacks appcast feed:

 ```json
 {